bixb922/crank-organ/doc-hardware/README.md

 I'll show the circuit with 10 AA rechargeable batteries.

-Some ESP32-S3 have a AMS1117 or SGM2212 regulator to get the voltage at the 5V pin down to the necessary 3.3V.
-These regulators accept 12V as input and regulate that down to 3.3V, so no additional voltage regulator would be needed.

 Although MIDI file and software update can be done via WiFi using the software provided, on some occasions, at least initially, it may be of interest to connect a PC or MAC via USB to the USB input of the ESP32-S3.
 There are several ways to do that safely:
 * Remove the ESP32-S3 from the sockets and then plug in